Boating and Fishing Across Florida

 Easy access to the Gulf Stream and Florida Bay makes for a fishermen’s paradise.
-An angler recently caught more than 50 species there in a week.
+An angler once caught more than 50 species there in a week.
 Or, enjoy performance boats and poker runs, plus world-renowned regattas, including Key West’s annual Race Week, which ranks with the Olympics and America’s Cup.

 The Gulf Coast